wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

 - **Install Apache Maven 3.x.x**
  (https://maven.apache.org/download.cgi#)

-- **Install the latest WSO2 API Manager** (https://wso2.com/api-management/)
+- **This branch is for API manager versions of 2.x.
+Download the relevant API manager** (https://wso2.com/api-management/)

     Installing WSO2 is very fast and easy.
 Before you begin, be sure you have met the installation prerequisites, and then follow the [installation instructions for your platform](https://docs.wso2.com/display/AM260/Installing+the+Product).

 - **PingIntelligence software installation.**

-    PingIntelligence software is installed and configured.
+    PingIntelligence v4 software is installed and configured.
 For installation of PingIntelligence software, see the [manual or platform specific automated deployment guides](https://support.pingidentity.com/s/pingintelligence-for-apis-help).
 - **Verify that ASE is in sideband mode.**